 A Typical Day at Summer Seminary

-Each morning we’ll gather to center ourselves and prepare for the day with a spiritual practice.
-We will have workshop sessions on discernment and calling, planning worship, religious education, history, chaplaincy, exploring different forms of ministry or preaching taught by our faculty.
-We'll have plenty of time for solitude and reflection as well as unstructured social time.
+Students will be prepared and trusted to navigate the campus in small groups of three.
 Students will belong to a “care group” that meets in the evening to reflect on the day and share what’s on their minds.
-Your care group will also support your self-care through the week, ensure everyone in the group makes it to meals and will be your travel group for site visits.
+Your care group will also support your self-care throughout the week, ensure everyone in the group makes it to meals, and will be your travel group for site visits.
 These groups will also plan worship.

 Preach On and Sunday Service